How to plant Nepeta

 — Nepeta is a clump-forming perennial and over time the root system will increase in size and the plant will also grow larger each year.
 When needed, you can divide clumps in autumn.

-- Nepeta should be planted at a spacing of at around 20cm between plants if planting in groups and typically take 1-2 years to establish.
+— Nepeta should be planted at a spacing of at around 20cm between them if planting in groups and typically take 1-2 years to establish.